zhampel/cr-geomag-prop/README.md

 ## Installation of Installation
 The installation of the required packages can be a little bit tricky depending on the platform.
-For Linux machines, `pip install -r requirements.txt` should be enough to get started.
+For Linux machines, `pip install -r requirements.txt` or `make install` should be enough to get started.
 However, on Macs the process can be a bit more involved.
 More to be added soon...